Assessor Interview Questions

 - Working with local tax officials to ensure accurate values and corresponding taxes

 - Inspecting residential and commercial properties in order to classify them accordingly

 - Keeping regularly updated maps and records of properties

 - Assessing the improvement or deterioration of already assessed properties

 - Defending the reasoning behind changes in assessments

 Appropriate skills for an assessor include:

-- Time management skills to assure properties are assessed in person and on time.
+- Time management skills to ensure properties are assessed in person and on time

 Qualifications in real estate law, business, finance, or economics are typically required.
 Most states require a certification such as the Certified Assessment Evaluator certification, but it’s not always required.

-Salaries for Assessors range between $40K to $79K, with the median being $61K.
+Salaries for assessors range between $40K and $79K with the median being $61K.